A Shine of Rainbows

 Review by Glen Russell – West Coast Contributing Editor

-(October 3, 2009 – Vancouver British Columbia) The Thursday October 1, Gala Night opening for VIFF2009, featured the Canadian/Irish film, A Shine of Rainbows.
+(October 3, 2009 – Vancouver, BC) The Thursday October 1 Gala Night opening for VIFF2009 featured the Canadian/Irish film, A Shine of Rainbows.
 Shine’s director Vic Sarin accompanied by Connie Nielsen, a Shine star, joined local, Canadian, and other filmmakers for the evening.
 Vancouver favourite, Bruce Sweeney, a VIFF 2008 award winner, attended with Gabrielle Rose, a star in his latest called Excited.
 Carl Bessai who directed Gabrielle Rose last year in Mothers and Daughters talked about his entry: Cole.
 Director Terry Miles reminded us about his film, The Red Rooster, and Ontario director Kris Booth promoted the World Premier of his film: At Home by Myself….With You.

 Tearful audiences showed their approval for Shine.
 You are surprised by the tears.
 Intellectually you know they’re coming.
 You try to stop, and the tears still come.
 Sarin spoke with us later about recognizing this human need to feel these emotions.
 His skillful adaptation of Lillian Beckwith’s book reaches this instinctual need.

 The story takes place on the isle of Corrie on the Irish West Coast.
 Maire O’Donnell played by Danish actress Connie Nielsen brings Tomas (John Bell) home to the island.
 She wants to adopt him removing him from a bleak, miserable orphanage existence on the mainland.
 Her husband played by Aiden Quinn has no interest in Tomas.
 He regards him as a ‘runt.’
 The dramatic tension is set.